marysoh/SC1015-Mini-Project/README.md

 For the project, we will be using a dataset from Kaggle: **YouTuber Saying Things** by Pranesh Mukhopadhyay.

+We aim to help advertisers and marketing firms determine whom they should invest in to promote their goods and/or services using the following predictors:

+ - Length of Title of Video <br>
+ - Number of Subscribers <br>
+ - Length of Video <br>

+To determine which YouTubers provide the highest return of investment, we will use **Views** to quantify the outreach of the advertisment to users on YouTube.
+Id est, advertisers and marketing firms should invest in YouTubers that generates the highest the number of views in their videos as it the outreach for their advertisments are greater.

 **Source(s):**
 - https://www.kaggle.com/datasets/praneshmukhopadhyay/youtubers-saying-things